Rayin-saber/yinrui.github.io/_pages/life.md

 author_profile: true
 ---

 Work-life balance is important!
 Leading a wonderful life could be the foundation of efficient and excellent work.
+I used to explore the world.

 <img align="left" src='/images/IMG_3147.JPG' width=300 >